replit/river/PROTOCOL.md

   - The client must set `serviceName` and `procedureName` as the correct string for the associated service and procedure.
     - All further messages MAY omit `serviceName` and `procedureName` as they are implied by the first message and are constant throughout the lifetime of a stream.
 - It is the last message of a stream, in which case the `StreamClosedBit` MUST be set.
-  - If this is a control message sent due to manual closure or the handler itself ending the stream, the payload MUST be `{ type: 'CLOSE' }`.
-This case will be detailed further down in the 'Ending Streams' subheader of the 'Stream Lifecycle' heading.
+  - If this is sent with no payload, it is a control message the payload MUST Be a `ControlClose`.
+- It is a message requesting the other side to stop writing to the stream, in which case the `StreamCloseRequestBit` MUST be set.
+  - This is a control message and the payload MUST be a `ControlClose`.
 - It is an explicit heartbeat, so the `AckBit` MUST be the only bit set.
   - The payload MUST be `{ type: 'ACK' }`.
   - Because this is a control message that is not associated with a specific stream, you MUST NOT set `serviceName` or `procedureName` and `streamId` can be something arbitrary (e.g. `heartbeat`).